-The family law specialists at Clifford Johnston & Co. are here to help you cope with the many decisions you have to make and to help remove the uncertainty and worry that you currently face.
+The highly recommended Divorce Solicitors at our Manchester and Stockport offices are ready to help you cope with the many decisions you have to make, and to help remove the uncertainty and worry that you currently face.

 Our reassuring and friendly team are here to support and advise you, while helping to unravel the individual complexities and difficulties of your own specific situation to ultimately achieve the best possible outcome for you so that you can finally move forward with your life.

-We regularly provide in-depth legal advice across the many specialist areas including:
+We regularly provide high quality family law services to clients throughout Greater Manchester across many specialist areas including:

 - Business and divorce

 - Pensions on divorce

 - Financial claims after divorce or separation